-Early Childhood Education centre-based Parent Support and Development
+Early Childhood Education centre-based Parent Support and Development - Final Report

 The Early Childhood Education (ECE) centre-based Parent Support and Development (PSD) programme trialled by the Ministry of Education was intended to provide early interventions that targeted vulnerable parents through a universal service.
 A total of 18 pilot ECE sites were selected and funded to provide PSD for a three-year period starting from 2006.
 Pilot sites were selected, in part, on the basis of the high concentration of vulnerable families living in the surrounding area.
 The sites offered a wide range of activities including educational, social support and outreach activities.
 An evaluation of the programme was undertaken by Martin Jenkins and the report was completed in early 2010.
 The findings from the evaluation indicated that the programme was beneficial for parents, children, pilot sites and communities but also highlighted significant challenges in programme implementation, particularly in relation to targeting vulnerable parents within a universal service.